Geccles/websiteOpt/README.md

 #### To review index.html with PageSpeed Insights

-Once that is setup copy the ngrok URL displayed in the terminal (it will look something like this: http://9c941fda.ngrok.io) and run it with PAgeSpeeds Insights.
+Once that is setup copy the ngrok URL displayed in the terminal (it will look something like this: http://9b871fgty.ngrok.io) and run it with PageSpeeds Insights.
 Paste the the URL in the "Analyze"  box and click the analyze button.

 #### To review pizza.html using Chrome Dev Tools